 The federal Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) ("Federal Methane Regulations"), which require reduction of fugitive and vented gas emissions from the upstream oil and gas sector, came into force on January 1, 2020.
-The federal government published a discussion paper in March, 2022 and confirmed that the stringency of the Federal Methane Regulations will increase in order to achieve a reduction of oil and gas methane emissions by at least 75 percent below 2012 levels by 2030.
-Draft regulations to implement this commitment are expected to be released in early 2023 and finalized in 2024, with effect from 2025 onward.
-The Federal Methane Regulations may impose additional costs on the operations of Pembina and Pembina's customers.
+The federal government published a discussion paper in March 2022 and confirmed that the stringency of the Federal Methane Regulations will increase in order to achieve a reduction of oil and gas methane emissions by at least 75 percent below 2012 levels by 2030.
+Draft amendments to implement this commitment were released on December 16, 2023, with a consultation period ending on February 14, 2024 ("Amended Federal Methane Regulations").
+The Amended Federal Methane Regulations would begin to take effect in 2027 and apply across the sector by 2030.
+The Amended Federal Methane Regulations may impose additional costs on the operations of Pembina and Pembina's customers.

-On June 21, 2022, the federal Clean Fuel Regulations came into force, which will require all producers and importers of gasoline and diesel in Canada to reduce or offset the carbon intensity of the fuels they produce or import.
-The Clean Fuel Regulations are intended to facilitate a decrease in the carbon intensity of gasoline and diesel used in Canada by approximately 15 percent below 2016 levels by 2030, with reductions beginning in 2023.
+2023 will be the first compliance period for the federal Clean Fuel Regulations, which requires all producers and importers of gasoline and diesel in Canada to reduce or offset the carbon intensity of the fuels they produce or import.
+The Clean Fuel Regulations are intended to facilitate a decrease in the carbon intensity of gasoline and diesel used in Canada by approximately 15 percent below 2016 levels by 2030.
 The potential costs and benefits of the Clean Fuel Regulations to Pembina and its customers are continuing to be assessed.

-In the 2030 Emissions Reduction Plan and a discussion paper which followed, the federal government has proposed to cap and reduce oil and gas sector GHG emissions in order to achieve an overall reduction of GHG emissions from the sector of 32% below 2005 levels by 2030.
-The details of this cap and reduction strategy are still in development and Pembina continues to actively monitor such developments.
+In the 2030 Emissions Reduction Plan and a discussion paper which followed, the federal government has proposed to cap and reduce oil and gas sector GHG emissions in order to achieve an overall reduction of GHG emissions from the sector of 42 percent below 2019 levels by 2030.
+The details of this cap and reduction strategy are still in development, with the Regulatory Framework for an Oil and Gas Sector Greenhouse Gas Emissions Cap released on December 7, 2023, with a comment period ending on February 5, 2024.
+Draft regulations are expected to be published in mid-2024 and now contemplate requiring an overall reduction of GHG emissions from the sector of 35 to 38 percent below 2019 levels by 2030, including offsets and credit payments.
+Pembina continues to actively monitor these developments.

-Alberta currently satisfies federal requirements with respect to output-based carbon pricing for large emitters but has been and continues to be subject to the federal fuel charge pursuant to the GGPPA as of January 1, 2020.
+Alberta currently satisfies federal requirements with respect to output-based carbon pricing for large emitters but has been and continues to be subject to the federal fuel charge pursuant to the GGPPA, beginning as of January 1, 2020.